 Okay, let’s start this chat by saying that no internet provider offers amazing customer service.
 It’s the sad truth, and we wish it would change.

-That said, Frontier’s customer service is the lowest of the low.
-It scored 55 out of 100 points in the latest American Customer Satisfaction Index (ACSI) report and made no improvements from the year before.1 Yuck.
+That said, Frontier’s customer service is on the lower end.
+It scored 61 out of 100 points in the latest American Customer Satisfaction Index (ACSI) report for the second year in a row.
+Still, yuck.

-On the other hand, Xfinity scored 66 out of 100, putting it right in the middle of the pack.
-That’s also an improvement from its score of 61 out of 100 the previous year.
+On the other hand, Xfinity scored 68 out of 100, putting it right in the middle of the pack.
+That's better than the 66 out of 100 score the previous year.
 Sure, we’ve all heard the horror stories about Xfinity customer service, but we’d rather deal with Xfinity than Frontier.

 If you do need to call your ISP’s customer service center, be not afraid.
 You can take these steps before you call to make your life easier.